-DHCP/BootP
+C.2.2 DHCP/BootP

-The Anybus Communicator can retrieve the TCP/IP settings from a DHCP or BootP server.
+The Anybus Communicator can retrieve the TCP/IP settings from a DHCP or BootP server if DHCP is enabled.
 If no DHCP server is found, the module will fall back on its current settings (i.e. the settings currently stored in '\ethcfg.cfg').

 If no current settings are available (i.e. 'ethcfg.cfg' is missing, or contains invalid settings), the module will halt and indicate an error on the onboard status LEDs.
-The network configuration may however still be accessed via HICP, see "Anybus IPconfig (HICP)" on page 63.
+The network configuration may however still be accessed via HICP, see "Anybus IPconfig (HICP)" on page 62.